Headstorm/Slackbots/README.md

 Asynchronous standup bot

+### Vacation Bot

+Send standard vacation messages to the vacation channel, report regularly on who is OOO for the day/week to automatically keep people notified and reduce instances of "Where is Kevin?".
+Let's get real, people don't check MTM, but Slack notifications are a easy way to keep the right people in the know.

+### PRetro Bot

+Send a customizable, standard PRetro to your private advisor channel.
+View metrics and get reminders on PRetros.

 ### MTM Bot

 Bot that integrates with the MTM Api.
 Get and set consultant locations from Slack.